p1-coder/p1-demo/README.md

 # p1-demo
-this is demo of git and github class
+this is demo of git and github class.